sumanthravipati/cloud-enablement-aws/README.md

 - [MarkLogic on AWS](https://developer.marklogic.com/products/cloud/aws)

 ## Additional Notes
+### AmazonLinux2023 support in the MarkLogic CloudFormation Templates:

+Starting with MarkLogic 11.3.1 (combined), the MarkLogic CloudFormation Templates support AmazonLinux2023 OS type along with AmazonLinux2.
+Select the AmazonLinux2023 value from OSType parameter to create MarkLogic cluster with this new OS.

+MarkLogic installation on AL2023 instances will have no support for GPU computing.
+Note that the manual installation of CUDA-related drivers will still not enable MarkLogic to leverage the GPU devices in the machine.
+Support to leverage GPU devices will be included in a future release.

 ### AWS Classic Load Balancer Removed from Single Zone Deployments:

 Since AWS is retiring the Classic Load Balancer (CLB) as of August 15, 2022, the CLB has been removed for single-zone deployments in the MarkLogic CloudFormation templates.
 The URL in the outputs of the CloudFormation stack is now replaced with a private DNS name, which can be used to access the MarkLogic cluster.